-Pima County NRPR staff, including the Program Manager, Program Coordinator, and other specialist and technical staff, will complete some pesticide and manual treatments, in addition to preparation and distribution of seedballs, volunteer outreach, and on-the-ground monitoring.
+Pima County NRPR staff, including the Restoration Program Manager, Invasive Species Program Coordinator, and other specialist and technical staff, will complete some pesticide and manual treatments, in addition to distribution of seedballs, volunteer outreach, and on-the-ground monitoring.
+The Pima County Cooperative Extension (PCCE) part-time Outreach Specialist is funded by Pima County for invasive species outreach services; this position will contribute to outreach efforts for this project.